 All auxiliary gas tanks and bladder tanks that are not installed by the boat manufacturer are prohibited.
 Additional gas tanks that are factory options and installed by a manufacturer’s authorized dealer are legal.
 Boats that do not have factory installed gas tanks are restricted to a maximum of 18 gallons of gasoline in tanks that meet U.S.Coast Guard regulations.
 Gas tanks must be properly secured or strapped in the boat.
 During the tournament, no portable gas tanks or containers capable of holding gasoline can be placed anywhere on the waters or shoreline for use by any tournament competitor.

-Marshall’s are not allowed to assist competitors in locating, catching, or landing fish.
+Marshals are not permitted to assist competitors in locating, catching, or landing fish.

 All participants are expected to abide by all state and federal laws and game regulations.
-Any angler who intentionally violates a law or regulation in an attempt to gain an unfair advantage will have their catch disqualified.
+Any angler who intentionally violates a law or regulation in an attempt to gain an unfair advantage will be disqualified.
 In the case of multiple governing authorities, the strictest law is applicable.
-Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function will have their catch disqualified. (prescribed medications taken per doctor’s instructions are excluded)
+Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function will be disqualified. (prescribed medications taken per doctor’s instructions are excluded)

 Only largemouth, smallmouth, spotted bass may be weighed.
 To count as a scorable bass a fish must weigh a minimum of 1 lb.
 There are no length restrictions.